nhanson/Recipes/Baking & Desserts/Cookies/Chocolate Chip Cookies.md

 ## Instructions
 - Preheat oven to 375&deg;
 - Combine flour, baking soda and salt in a small bowl.
-- Beat shortening, granulated sugar, brown sugar and vanilla in a large mixing bowl.
+- Beat granulated sugar, brown sugar, shortening and vanilla in a large mixing bowl.
 - Add eggs one at a time, beating well after each addition.
 - Gradually beat in flour mixture.
 - Stir in chocolate chips.